lwhsu/freebsd-201606-ci-hackathon/slides.md

       - Reverse proxy for jenkins
       - Serving artifact to external users
   - Artifact storage jail
-      - running ftpd (ftp-over-tls) for slaves uploading artifact
+      - Running ftpd (ftp-over-tls) for slaves uploading artifact
       - For jobs to get the artifact from upstream jobs, then do further build/testing
   - Admin jail
       - Config repository